Lora224/FSD-assignment2/README.md

 -   view scripts

-Temporary Issue update May 16 4:00 AM
+Temporary Issue update May 16 18:04 PM

 Dev note

 - database -
 all working now

-- subject -
+- studentcontroller -
-figure out how to calculate avg mark from subject data
+all tested except update password

+just need to remeber to add the function writing back to csv & decide what form to use with csv 'subjects' part

 - student -
-login validator
+all working

 - admin -
 removestudent not sure